 Sangria is a punch that originated in Spain and was first served in the US at the 1964 World Fair in New York.
 A basic sangria recipe is made with wine and fruit.
 But it also often includes additional liqueurs or fruit juice in it.

-Is Sangria Red Or White?
+Is Sangria Red Wine or White Wine?

 It can be either, this recipe is to be used with red wine but you can also try my delicious White Wine Sangria too!